callaa/luola2/README.md

 **Ship controls:**

- * Turn the ship with Left/Right keys
+ * Turn the ship with Left/Right keys or right thumbstick
- * Accelerate with the Thrust key.
+ * Accelerate with the Up key or left thumbstick.
- * Fire primary weapon (unlimited ammo) with Fire1 key
+ * Fire primary weapon (unlimited ammo) with Fire1 key (East button or right trigger on gamepads)
- * Fire secondary weapon with Fire2 key.
-Some weapons are intended to be fired continuously by holding down the button
+ * Fire secondary weapon with Fire2 key (South button or left trigger on gamepads.)
  * Land on a base to repair and rearm

+**Pilot controls:**

+ * Walk/parachute/swim with the left thumbstick or WASD
+ * Shoot with Fire1 button (gamepad East/right trigger)
+ * Jump/jetpack with Up key or gamepad North button
+ * Activate parachute and/or aiming mode by holding down Fire2 (gamepad South/left trigger)

 **Winning:**